PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 - `caption`: optional parameter defining the caption of the door.

 - `state` defines the state of the door.
-Options are `close`, `tmp_close` or `open`.
+Options are `close`, `temp_close` or `open`.
 Door's properties:
 - `dn`: number of agents to pass the door before triggering the process of flow regulation.
 - `outflow`: Max flow through door.
 Door's state will be changed adequately.
 - `max_agents`: Max agents that can pass door.
 Door will be closed permanently
 - `file` (optional) file containing further constraints.
 See [traffic.xml](jpscore_traffic.html)

-{%include note.html content="the door's state *close* is permanent, meaning that the door is closed until the end of the simulation, whereas *tmp_close* means that the door is closed temporally and may be open at some time during the simulation"%}
+{%include note.html content="the door's state *close* is permanent, meaning that the door is closed until the end of the simulation, whereas *temp_close* means that the door is closed temporally and may be open at some time during the simulation"%}

 ## Routing